data-mechanics/course-2017-fal-proj/README.md

 ## Other required libraries and tools

-You will need the latest versions of the PROV and DML Python libraries.
+You will need the latest versions of the PROV, DML, and Protoql Python libraries.
 If you have `pip` installed, the following should install the latest versions automatically:
 ```
 pip install prov --upgrade --no-cache-dir
 pip install dml --upgrade --no-cache-dir
+pip install protoql --upgrade --no-cache-dir
 ```
 If you are having trouble installing `lxml` in a Windows environment, you could try retrieving it [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/).

+Note that you may need to use `python -m pip install <library>` to avoid issues if you have multiple versions of `pip` and Python on your system.

 ## Formatting the `auth.json` file